-What do people who haven't contacted you yet see when they Google your business?
-Are the results: Positive?
+What do people who have never contacted you before see when they Google your business?
+Are the results positive?
 Negative?
 Non-existent?

 In the first part of our look at Online Reputation Management, we examined how Online Reputation Management (ORM) and SEO are similar, but not the same.

 Now we’re going to dig a little deeper to see how those two principles can work to protect your online reputation, attract new customers and increase your sales.

 As previously stated, the goal of SEO is to make your online content more visible to search engines, to get your business to page one of the SERP (search engine results page) for relevant keywords.
 If your SEO campaign is successful, then competitors trying to rank for those same keywords will see their content fall down the results page, because you replaced their name with yours.